 - Discuss how psychedelics and Buddhism have both been decontextualized from cultures they’ve traditionally been embedded in and demonstrate an understanding of the risks and opportunities that this decontextualization presents.

-- Prepare themselves for the rigors of sitting for a client by selecting techniques for their own embodied study of various meditation techniques.
+- Prepare the mental state needed for the rigors of sitting for a client for extended periods

-- Select practices that are appropriate for preparing a client based on that client’s goals, intentions, and worldview.
+- Identify practices that are appropriate for preparing a client based on that client’s goals, intentions, and worldview.

 Continuing Education Credit